 The Media Music Drama (MMD) research group intends to support staff in the production of REF-able outputs, successful grant applications and to develop and support staff as researchers.
 In particular, MMD will support and sustain areas of strength and excellence and strive to consolidate and enhance developing fields.
-The group is led by Dr Paul Carr, Reader in Popular Music Analysis.
+The group is led by Professor Paul Carr.

 In REF 2014, 65% of the faculty’s research in UoA D35 Music, Drama, Dance and Performing Arts (including media and cultural studies) was rated either internationally excellent (3*) or world-leading (4*).

 To undertake research that is globally relevant and locally pertinent to the needs of the creative and cultural industries in South Wales.